Governor orders flags to half-staff Monday for Salisbury veteran - Salisbury Post

 A letter dated Dec.
 7, 1950, was sent to his sister Mildred Latimore, saying Ellis had been killed in action.
 A letter to Ellis’ father, Martin, dated Dec.
 11, 1950, said his son’s remains could not be returned “until the cessation of hostilities.”

 A March 15, 1951, letter to Latimore contained more information about her brother’s death, saying he was part of a truck convoy moving from Hamhung to Hagaru-ri in Korea.
 Ellis’ convoy intersected with an Army convoy that came under fire.
-The two fought about halfway to their destination when they encountered a road block.
+The two fought about halfway to their destination and encountered a road block.
 The soldiers turned around, but they had been surrounded.

 Ellis’ cause of death initially was listed as a wound between the eyes, but a modern analysis concluded blast injuries best describe his cause of death.
 It noted widespread blunt force fractures in the almost complete skeleton that makes up his remains.